ivan-the-gr8/ivan-the-gr8/README.md

 - 👋 Hi, I’m @ivan-the-gr8.
 - 👀 I’m interested in game and web development.
-- 🌱 I’m currently learning Python and Java.
+- 🌱 I’m currently learning JS, HTML, and CSS.
 - 💞️ I’m looking to collaborate on any cool stuff :)
 - 📫 How to reach me -> i.s.3434@gmail.com